Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Returns:

-• Longitude of solar perigee in radians
+mean_longitude_perigee – Longitude of the solar perigee in radians.

 astronomia.sun.aberration_low(R)